zalyoung/gitlab-handbook/content/handbook/customer-success/csm/escalations/_index.md

   - Copy that Escalation Closure update and post in the `#escalated_customers` slack channel.
   - Archive the temporary Slack channel
   - Update the customer's CSM Sentiment in Gainsight to reflect the new state of the account.

+- Gainsight Escalation Closure question template:

+Please provide a closure update answering the following questions:

+1. Did the at-risk situation end with a positive outcome, negative outcome, or no outcome?
+1. Were the defined exit criteria met?
+1. Give a brief summary of the actions of the team that helped close out this at-risk ticket

 ## CSM Manager's role in Escalations